-The Namekagon is one of Wisconsin's premier, flatwater, canoeing and kayaking rivers, and is immensely popular for multi-day trips.
-From Namekagon Lake, the river starts out as a small cold-water trout stream, then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen, and open marsh.
+The Namekagon is one of Wisconsin's premier flatwater, canoeing and kayaking rivers; immensely popular for multi-day trips.
+From Namekagon Lake, the river starts out as a small cold-water trout stream and then meanders, narrow and intimate, through a varied landscape of northern lowland forest, bog-and-fen and open marsh.
+Numerous islands populate the river.
 Below Hayward, the river rushes through several low hazard whitewater rips between narrow, wooded banks.
-Numerous islands populate the river.
 Occasionally the river settles into a lake environment, wide and slow, through open wetlands where birdlife is abundant.

-As the river approaches the confluence with the St Croix, nearly all signs of development disappear.
-Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with tall pines and spruce, which often canopy high sandy banks, especially on the outside of river-bends.
+As the river approaches the confluence with the St Croix, nearly all signs of human development disappear.
+Beautiful stands of quaking aspen, birch, oak and maple dominate the surrounding forest along with tall pines and spruce.
+The forest often canopies high sandy banks, especially on the outside of river-bends.
 Overall, the Namekagon presents a fantastic, mostly quiet-water float through the northwoods for single and multi-day excursions!

 The rivers' habitat is home to an abundance of wildlife.
 Merganser, woodland duck, ruffed grouse, and bald eagle are occasionally spotted.
 You may also see, whitetail deer, black bear, otter, beaver (upper reaches), and if you're lucky a fox or a bobcat.
-The clean waters are thought to be home to more than forty different species of mussels.
+The river's clean waters are thought to be home to more than forty different species of mussels.
 Anglers will find the cooler temperatures of the upper reaches of the Namekagon to be excellent for brook and brown trout.
 The river is also well known for smallmouth bass.